alex/what-happens-when/README.rst

 browser receives the event and the entire auto-complete machinery kicks into high gear.
 Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropbox below the URL bar.
-Some browsers like Rockmelt R.I.P even suggested your Facebook friends.
+Some browsers like Rockmelt even suggested your Facebook friends.
 You are going to type "google.com" so none of it matters, but a lot of code will run before you get there and the suggestions will be refined with each key press.